DouglasTitze/DouglasTitze.github.io/_posts/2023-04-22-Check-If-N-Its-Double-Exist.md

 # My Thoughts

 **What Went Well**
-I came up with the most optimal solution after a quite strange original solution.
+After a quite strange original solution, I came up with the most optimal solution.

 **What Went Wrong**
-Initially I attempted to implement the optimal solution, but was missing an edge case resulting in incorrect answers.
+Initially, I attempted to implement the optimal solution but was missing an edge case resulting in incorrect answers.

 **How I Can Improve**
-I believe I approached the problem as best as I could, but I didn't spend enough time figuring out why my initial solution wasn't working.
+I approached the problem as best as possible but didn't spend enough time figuring out why my initial solution wasn't working.
 Once coming back to it after getting a sub-optimal solution to work, I realized it was not that hard of a fix.

 **Comments**
-My original solution is not very readable and requires a lot of comments compared to the optimal solution.
+My original solution could be more readable and requires many comments compared to the optimal solution.

 # Data Structure Description